-Shell followed suit in emphasizing uncertainty in climate science.
-In contrast to Shell's 1988 report that recommended the prompt consideration of policy solutions, a 1994 internal report focused on scientific uncertainty, noting that "the postulated link between any observed temperature rise and human activities has to be seen in relation to natural variability, which is still largely unpredictable."38 Shell asserted that "[s]cientific uncertainty and the evolution of energy systems indicate that policies to curb greenhouse gas emissions beyond 'no regrets' measures could be premature, divert resources from more pressing needs and further distort markets."39 scientific and policy debate on the global climate change issue"40-but in effect, the group opposed greenhouse gas regulation through lobbying, funding of front groups, denial and disinformation campaigns, and other tactics.
+Shell, as evidenced by an 1994 internal report titled "The Enhanced Greenhouse Effect: A Review of the Scientific Aspects," followed suit with Exxon in the strategy of emphasizing uncertainty in climate science.
+In contrast to Shell's 1988 report that recommended the consideration of policy solutions early on, the 1994 report pivoted to the theme of scientific uncertainty, noting that "the postulated link between any observed temperature rise and human activities has to be seen in relation to natural variability, which is still largely unpredictable."
+Shell also promoted policy delay, asserting that "[s]cientific uncertainty and the evolution of energy systems indicate that policies to curb greenhouse gas emissions beyond 'no regrets' measures could be premature, divert resources from more pressing needs and further distort markets."38